maxpou/maxpou.fr/content/_drafts/2021-06-06-RSI/index.md

 ---

 Three months ago, I started feeling a pain in my hands.
 In the beginning, I ignored it.
 I thought it was not going to stay.
-Then the pain intensified.
-And I couldn't ignore it anymore.
-I couldn't use a keyboard/mouse for more than 10 minutes.
-After a few minutes, I started to feel a burning pain in my wrists.
+Then the pain intensified, and I reached a point where I couldn't use a keyboard/mouse for more than 10 minutes in a row.
+I quickly realized it was RSI (Repetitive Strain Injury).

-I'm a developer.
-Working with a laptop is my job and, I love what I'm doing for a living.
+Working with a laptop is a part of my job and, I love what I'm doing for a living.
 As you might guess, I completely freaked out.
-I don't want to be forced to change job.
+I didn't want to be forced to change job.

 _Disclaimer: This post is NOT intended to be a substitute for professional medical advice and should not be relied on as health or personal advice._